 The Bankruptcy Code provides for six separate types of proceedings.
 Since Chapters 9 and 12 are available only to municipalities or family farmers, respectively, and Chapter 15 concerns foreign proceedings, they will not be discussed in this article.
 See our separate discussions on Bankruptcy Planning and Involuntary Bankruptcies.
 For information on South Florida bankruptcy preference claims see our Preference Page.
 For more on bankruptcy options for small businesses see our Business Bankruptcy page.
 For more on complex cases see our Complex Bankruptcy page.

-A Chapter 13 bankruptcy, or "wage earner reorganization" is available only to individuals with regular income.
+A Chapter 13 bankruptcy, or “wage earner reorganization” is available only to individuals with regular income.
 It requires that the debtor file a plan providing for payment to creditors over a period of up to five years.
+The CARES Act temporarily allows for seven year plans.
 The benefits of a Chapter 13 include the ability to reinstate a home mortgage that is in default, stop IRS collection efforts while payments are made, the ability to retain non-exempt real estate and personal assets, and a broader form of discharge.

 A Chapter 11 reorganization is available to individuals and businesses.
 Due to the higher court fees, reporting requirements and legal fees involved in a Chapter 11, it is only used by individuals with combined debts of over $1,000,000.00.
 However, it may provide individuals and businesses with an opportunity to reorganize their debts and make arrangements to pay all or a portion of the debts, or sell the business, while obtaining protection from creditors.
 A Chapter 11 generally provides more flexibility than a Chapter 13 reorganization for individuals.